Articles

 January 4, 2022 by PEMCO Insurance

 While icicle-laden roofs may look beautiful, icicles often signal ice dams – a chronic problem in freezing weather, most often caused when snow melts in the warmer middle section of a roof only to refreeze at its colder, uninsulated edge.
 Blocked by a “dam” of ice along the roof’s edge and gutters, water can’t flow off the roof.
 When this happens, the water may back up, soak shingles and seep into wall cavities.
-Over time, this may cause decay in the framing, corrosion of metal fasteners and peeling paint.
-Resulting humidity in the walls may in turn cause mold and mildew to form.
+Over time, this may cause decay in the framing, corrosion of metal fasteners, and peeling paint.
+Resulting humidity in the walls may cause mold and mildew to form.
+Bad news all around!

 How to reduce your risk of ice dams

 1. Ensure that your roof is evenly cold.
-Stop warm air from leaking into unheated attics by adding ceiling insulation to a depth of 12 inches (R-38) and caulking gaps from fan, wire and plumbing installations.
-Ensure that the attic has good ventilation above that layer of insulation, the air just under the roof is the same temperature as the air just over it.
-Attic vent openings should equal at least 1/150 of the attic’s floor area, with soffit vents (for air to enter) and ridge vents (for air to exit) running the length of the house.
+Stop warm air from leaking into unheated attics by adding ceiling insulation to a depth of 12 inches (R-38) and caulking gaps from fan, wire, and plumbing installations.
+Ensure that the attic has good ventilation above that layer of insulation and the air just under the roof is the same temperature as the air just over it.

 2. Keep gutters and downspouts clean so leaves and needles won’t prevent meltwater from flowing freely and being safely carried away by your downspout and drain system.